aces/Loris-MRI/docs/01-Introduction.md

 step.
 However, specific acquisitions (such as `localizers` or `scouts`) can be excluded from the steps of the pipeline that start at, and follow the DICOM to MINC conversion by specifying them in the `excluded_series_description` field of the Config module (under the Imaging Pipeline section).
+Note that what the series descriptions entered in that Config field need to be an exact match of the series description DICOM field.

 [1]: https://github.com/aces/Loris/wiki
 [2]: http://dicomiseasy.blogspot.ca/2011/10/introduction-to-dicom-chapter-1.html